 Unfortunately, Abdul Rahman’s dreams of revenge were never realised.
 He spent his remaining years suppressing rebellions by dissatisfied Arab and Berber vassals, some of whom Charlemagne backed in the northwest.

-The Frankish King’s retreat through the Pyranees is immortalised in the Chanson de Rolande, the oldest piece of French literature.
+The Frankish King’s retreat through the Pyrenees is immortalised in the Chanson de Rolande, the oldest piece of French literature.
 The Frankish rear-guard, commanded by the paladin Roland, were annihilated in an ambush.
-The epic records the assailants as Moors when they were in fact Christian Basques.
+The epic records the assailants as Moors when they were, in fact, Christian Basques.

 Abdal Rahman III, the seventh Emir of Cordoba declared a caliphate in 929.
-This made him one of three: alongside the Abbasids in Bagdhad and the Shi’ite Fatimids in Cairo.
+This made him one of three: alongside the Abbasids in Baghdad and the Shi’ite Fatimids in Cairo.

-Wider society was strictly heirarchical.
+Wider society was strictly hierarchical.
 Ethnic Arabs formed the top strata, followed by Berbers and native converts.
 Sephardi Jews, who formed 10% of the population, were integrated into Muslim society and served as businessmen, officials, scholars and poets.
 The wider Catholic population were denied full rights, but granted protection and freedom of religion so long as they, like the Jews, paid a special tax.
 Cordoba itself was roughly split between Muslims and Jews.

 The Ummayads introduced rice, bananas, watermelons, toothpaste and deodorant to Iberia.
 The ideal of courtly love began with the Arabic poets of Cordoba, from where it spread to the troubadours of southern France.

 Cordoba was built with the opulent splendour of Moorish architecture.
 The ‘historical centre’ is now a UNESCO world heritage site.
 The Great Mosque, with its marble columns and red and white striped arches, is a marvel.

 Under the Ummayads, Cordoba became the largest, and most advanced city in Europe.
 The library of Al-Hakam contained up to 400,000 texts.
 Headed by Al-Hakam’s secretary Lubna, a team of Muslim and Catholic scholars translated Ancient Greek works into Arabic, Latin and Hebrew.
 Cordoba’s university was the largest of its time, attracting students from not only Al-Andalus and the Maghreb but across Western Europe.
 Unfortunately the library was destroyed by Al-Hakam’s de facto successor, the pernicious vizier Almanzor.